ucb-bar/fpga-zynq/README.md

 	|-> uImage
 	|-> uramdisk.image.gz

 At this point, you have performed the necessary steps to run binaries on Rocket.
-See the [TODO: INFO HERE] section for how to do so.
+See [Section 8](#booting) for how to do so.
 If you are interested in running riscv-linux on Rocket, continue on:

-### 7) <a name="riscv-linux"></a> Building riscv-linux
+### 7) <a name="riscv-linux"></a> Building/Obtaining riscv-linux

-TODO (might want to put this in appendices)
+There are two options to obtain riscv-linux:

+#### Method 1) Build from Source

 Note: If you are working with the Zybo, you should not build `riscv-linux` from source.
 The Zybo cannot fit an FPU and thus uses a modified version of the kernel that ignores FPU instructions.
 Software floating point emulation support is planned but not yet available.
-The binary for this build can be obtained here.
-TODO FILL IN LINK
+The binary for this build can be obtained using Method 2 below.

 To build [riscv-linux](http://github.com/ucb-bar/riscv-linux) for Rocket, follow the instructions [here](https://github.com/ucb-bar/riscv-tools#linuxman).
 Upon completing the linked tutorial, you should have two files: `vmlinux` and `root.bin`.
 You should place them on your SD card in a directory called `riscv`.

+#### Method 2) Download the Pre-Built Binary and Root FS

+Run the following from within `$REPO/zybo`.

+    $ make fetch-riscv-linux-deliver

+Then, copy the `$REPO/zybo/deliver_output/riscv` directory to the root of your SD Card.

+#### Continuing:

-After doing so, your SD card layout should match the following:
+After performing either of these steps, your SD card layout should match the following:

 	SD_ROOT/
 	|-> riscv/
 	    |-> root.bin
-	    |-> vmlinux[_nofpu]
+	    |-> vmlinux
 	|-> boot.bin
 	|-> devicetree.dtb
 	|-> uImage